General information |

 Along with inspecting and maintaining its own bridges, WisDOT works closely with cities, villages and towns to rehabilitate and replace aging bridges.
 For example, WisDOT oversees the

-(GTA) to help municipalities build and maintain local roads and bridges.
-In 2012, GTA payments to local governments will total about $404 million.
+General Transportation Aids (GTA) to help municipalities build and maintain local roads and bridges.

 - WisDOT generally defines a bridge as - any structure spanning 20 feet or more that carries motor vehicle traffic.